 The Call Up is a British-made film.
 It was a directorial debut for Charles Barker and comes associate produced by Caradog W. James who made a name for himself as a director in recent years with films like The Machine (2013) and Don’t Knock Twice (2016).
 The film screened at several fantastic film festivals and even did a very small theatrical screening in the UK where it reportedly only earned £2920.

-There have been a number of films before about virtual reality videogames.
+There have been a number of films before about Videogames based in Virtual Reality.
 See the likes of Arcade (1994), Brainscan (1994), eXistenZ (1999), Avalon (2001), Spy Kids 3D: Game Over (2003) and Assault Girls (2009), among others.
 The common theme in many in these is of players who become trapped inside the simulation and are fighting to get out.
 There are also a host of other films you could point to that have a common theme of people finding that their reality is being taken over by a videogame as in the likes of Stay Alive (2006), Pixels (2015) and Beta Test (2016).

 The Call Up looks no different from any of these others.
 Players are selected for participation in a virtual reality videogame than turns an ordinary office building into a combat zone.
 As the title suggests and Charles Barker readily admits, he was inspired by the videogame Call of Duty (2003).
 Much of the film consists of the players having to shoot their way through the various floors of the game and eliminate the NPCs gunning for them.
 The twist is that they find they cannot take off their VR suits and that the damage inflicted on them inside the game is also inflicted on them in real life.
 The depiction of the rules of the game, how things operate inside VR, the contrast with the mundane reality when the visor is opened – indeed, the conception of how regular videogame gameplay might be replicated in live-action – has been cleverly thought out.